AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-20-An-algorithm-for-polygons-with-rounded-corners.md

 }
 </code></pre>

 The problem that we're trying to solve here, is that the angle returned by the cross product is ambiguous.
-Meaning, that we can't tell if the angle returned value designates the acute wedge or obtuse fan formed by the two vectors (sometimes we want the reflex angle rather than the one that is returned).
+Meaning, that we can't tell if the returned value designates the acute wedge or obtuse fan formed by the two vectors, depending on the drawing order (sometimes we want the reflex angle rather than the one that is returned).
 And in order to correctly position our circle we need to know if we are splitting the obtuse fan or the acute wedge.

 Hence, we need another indicator to be able to determine where to position the center of the circle.
 For this purpose we can use the cross product of the angle formed by the perpendicular of BA and the vector BC.
 By inspecting the sign of these two cross products we can pin point where the bisector is located.
 Let's examine the different scenarios that arise: